Enhanced accessibility makes Google Pixel phones better for everyone.

-That’s what drew KR Liu to Google.
-Liu is a longtime advocate for people with disabilities who was diagnosed with severe hearing loss at the age of three.
-In 2018, she was asked to take a look at a new feature in development intended to benefit the Deaf community.
+That’s what drew Google’s Head of Product Innovation and Marketing Partnerships, KR Liu, to the company.
+Liu, a longtime advocate for people with disabilities, was diagnosed with severe hearing loss at the age of three.
+In 2018, before joining Google, she was asked to consult on a new feature in development intended to benefit the Deaf community:

-“I said, I think this is a really incredible opportunity because it’s not only good for someone like myself who’s hard of hearing to be using, but many people use captions now.
-Now they say that 90% of people watch content online with Live Caption,” says Liu.
+“I said, I think this is a really incredible opportunity because it’s not only good for someone like myself, who’s hard of hearing to be using, but many people use captions now.
+Now they say that 90% of people watch content online with captions,” says Liu.

 “My path to Google was doing what Google does best,” Liu says.
 “They bring in the community, they have ideas, they want to hear feedback, and innovation is built because of that.
 That’s really critical when you’re innovating for disabled people.
 They have to be in the room so that you make sure that you’re focusing on their needs.
 It’s part of Google’s mission to make the world’s information universally accessible and useful.”